Allopurinol for Dogs - Uses, Dose and Side Effects

 Alopurinol for dogs with leishmaniasis

 As we have stated above, allopurinol is used in the treatment against leishmaniasis.
 This is a type of parasitic disease caused by the protozoa leishmania.
-This internal parasite is found in the Phlebotominae family of mosquitos which act as their vector.
+This internal parasite is found in the Phlebotominae family of mosquitoes which act as their vector.
 It is a zoonotic disease meaning it can be transferred to humans. it has a worldwide distribution, although it is more prevalent in certain regions.
 It is of a serious nature, so prevention is vital.
 Prevention methods include flea collars, vaccinations and deworming schedules.

 Dogs infested with leishmania will show certain signs and symptoms, but diagnosis will need to be carried out by a veterinarian as it requires a laboratory diagnosis.
 It is a non-specific disease as it can display various symptoms which are shared by various other medical conditions.
 This is why it is always important to look at the context of the dog's symptoms, including the epidemiology of the disease in the dog's local area.